 Canna Growing Tips

-Planting: Since most of the newer varieties are hybrids, canna lilies are generally grown from rhizomes, rather than seed.
-Plant the rhizomes 4-5 inches deep, after all danger of frost.
+- Planting: Since most of the newer varieties are hybrids, canna lilies are generally grown from rhizomes, rather than seed.
+Plant the rhizomes 4-5 inches deep, after all, there is the danger of frost.
 If you'd like to get a head start on the season, pot them up indoors, 4 - 6 weeks before your last frost and move them out once the temperature warms.
 Keep the rhizomes moist, but not soaking wet.
 Once the plants are up and growing, they can handle wet soil.